Berlin Blockade: Preparing for winter

 Far from ideal, with the approach being over Berlin's apartment blocks, the runway nevertheless was a major upgrade to the airport's capabilities.
 With it in place, the auxiliary runway was upgraded from Marston Matting to asphalt between September and October 1948.
 A similar upgrade program was carried out by the British at Gatow during the same period, also adding a second runway, using concrete.

 The French Air Force, meanwhile, had become involved in the First Indochina War, so it could only bring up a few French built Junkers Ju 52s (known as A.A.C.
 1 Toucan) to support its own troops, and they were too small and slow to be of much help.
 However, France agreed to build a complete, new and larger airport in its sector on the shores of Lake Tegel.
 French military engineers, managing German construction crews, were able to complete the construction in under 90 days.
 Because of a shortage of heavy equipment, the first runway was mostly built by hand, by thousands of labourers who worked day and night.

 For the second runway at Tegel, heavy equipment was needed to level the ground, equipment that was too large and heavy to fly in on any existing cargo aircraft.
 The solution was to dismantle large machines and then re-assemble them.
 Using the five largest American C-82 Packet transports, it was possible to fly the machinery into West Berlin.
 This not only helped to build the airfield, but also demonstrated that the Soviet blockade could not keep anything out of Berlin.
 The Tegel airfield was subsequently developed into Berlin Tegel Airport.

-To improve air traffic control, which would be critical as the number of flights grew, the newly developed ground-controlled approach radar system (GCA) was flown to Europe for installation at Tempelhof, with a second set installed at Fassberg in the British Zone in West Germany.
-With the installation of GCA, all-weather airlift operations were assured.

-November and December 1948 proved to be the worst months of the airlift operation for the Western Allies.
-One of the longest-lasting fogs ever experienced in Berlin blanketed the entire European continent for weeks.
-All too often, aircraft would make the entire flight and then be unable to land in Berlin.
-On 20 November 1948, 42 aircraft departed for Berlin, but only one landed there.
-At one point, the city had only a week's supply of coal left.
-However, the weather eventually improved, and more than 171,000 tons were delivered in January 1949, 152,000 tons in February, and 196,223 tons in March.

-Easter parade
+The winter of 1948-1949 was one of the worst on record and resulted in fog, low ceilings and low visibility, and the Allies used technology as mitigation.
+The Allied forecasters gathered historical weather date from the last 40 years, and weather stations were in the United States, the Arctic, and at sea provided long-forecast information.
+A radio operator was stationed in every seventh aircraft in order to report current weather conditions at critical points in the flight path.
+A weather officer was also appointed to Tunner's staff, and the officer had daily phone calls with other weather personnel to produce a comprehensive forecast for airlift managers.
+Tunner complained to the MATS commander on 21 August 1948, writing that they were lacking air traffic controllers in the Air Force.
+The number of air traffic controllers increased as supplied by the Army Airways and Air Communications Service (AACS), and at the peak of the operation there were 90 AACS officers assisting the airlift.